 The London show ran for 1,997 nights, longer than the Broadway show, and when it came to a halt in 1974 it was only because the theatre had a leaking roof that needed structural repair

 There were also negative reviews.
 David Merrick, a traditionalist show producer, said, “I don’t know what the hell this is.
 I don’t know why people like it.”
 John Chapman (Daily News) denounced it as “… vulgar, perverted, tasteless, cheap, cynical, offensive, and generally lousy, and everybody connected with it should be washed in strong soap and hung up to dry in the sun.”

 However, after the first two weeks, the show was sold out for months in advance.
 Critics wrote that, with Hair, a new age, the Age of Aquarius, had dawned.
 This was to be an age of peace and harmony, of communal love, an age that would abolish war and racial discrimination, aggression, and crime.
-The values of competitive individualism would be replaced by values of joyful sharing and collectivism: hence the importance of the term “tribe” instead of “cast”.
+Values of joyful sharing and collectivism would replace the values of competitive individualism: hence the importance of the term “tribe” instead of “cast”.
 This message is very well communicated in the well-known song, “Aquarius”.
 It is worth noting that at the start of the number, a morning is musically evoked, with the members of the tribe gradually awakening and forming a chorus that begins to chant the keywords of the New Age.